Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 1. The top lines are different.
-   While standard VapourSynth scripts start with the incantations `import vapoursynth as vs` and `core = vs.core`, the JET way is `from vstools import core, set_output` (possibly followed by further imports).
+   While standard VapourSynth scripts start with the incantations `import vapoursynth as vs` and `core = vs.core`, the JET way is `from vstools import core` and `from vsview import set_output` (possibly followed by further imports).
-   This is not a big difference, but it does cut down the boilerplate to one line.
+   This is not a big difference, but it does cut down the boilerplate.
 2. We no longer need to give numbers to `set_output`.
    When using `clip.set_output`, you need to give `set_output` a number to specify what output node the given clip should be.
    When you want to add another node at the start, you'd need to update the numbers of all following output nodes, which can be annoying.
-   The `set_output` function in vs-tools automatically numbers nodes based on the order they're output in.
+   The `set_output` function in VSView automatically numbers nodes based on the order they're output in.
 3. Nodes are automatically named.
    If you open the above script in VSView, you'll see that the output nodes are now named `clip` and `blurred` instead of `Video Node 1` and `Video Node 2`, matching how the clips were called in our script.